 QUALIFIED PERSON AND TECHNICAL REPORTS

-The scientific and technical information contained in this Presentation has been reviewed and approved by Ted O’Connor, a Director of LI, who is a Qualified Persons as defined in National Instrument 43-101.
+The scientific and technical information contained in this Presentation has been reviewed and approved by Ted O’Connor, a Director of AL, who is a Qualified Persons as defined in National Instrument 43-101.

 This Presentation contains certain forward-looking information and forward-looking statements (collectively “forward-looking statements”) within the meaning of applicable securities legislation.
 All statements, other than statements of historical fact, are forward-looking statements.
 Forward-looking statements are frequently identified by such words as “may”, “will”, “plan”, “expect”, “anticipate”, “estimate”, “intend”, “indicate”, “scheduled”, “target”, “goal”, “potential”, “subject”, “efforts”, “option” and similar words, or the negative connotations thereof, referring to future events and results.
-Forward-looking statements in this Presentation include, but are not limited to: statements regarding the business, operations, outlook and financial performance and condition of the Companies (including, without limitation, following completion of the acquisition of PLU and its subsidiaries); potential benefits from the acquisition of PLU and its subsidiaries; plans, objectives and advancement of the TLC Property, Falchani Project and Macusani Project (the “Projects”); exploration drilling plans, in-fill and expansion drilling plans and other work plans and exploration programs to be conducted; results of exploration, development and operations; expansion of resources and testing of new deposits; environmental and social community and other permitting; timing, type and amount of capital and operating and exploration expenditures; estimation of mineral resources and mineral reserves; preliminary economic assessments, including the assumptions and parameters upon which they are based; development and advancement of the Projects; treatment under regulatory regimes; ability to realize value from the Companies’ assets; any other statements regarding the business plans, expectations and objectives of the Companies; and any other information contained herein that is not a statement of historical fact.
+Forward-looking statements in this Presentation include, but are not limited to: statements regarding the business, operations, outlook and financial performance and condition of the Companies; plans, objectives and advancement of the TLC Property, Falchani Project and Macusani Project (the “Projects”); exploration drilling plans, in-fill and expansion drilling plans and other work plans and exploration programs to be conducted; results of exploration, development and operations; expansion of resources and testing of new deposits; environmental and social community and other permitting; timing, type and amount of capital and operating and exploration expenditures; estimation of mineral resources and mineral reserves; preliminary economic assessments, including the assumptions and parameters upon which they are based; development and advancement of the Projects; treatment under regulatory regimes; ability to realize value from the Companies’ assets; any other statements regarding the business plans, expectations and objectives of the Companies; and any other information contained herein that is not a statement of historical fact.

-All forward-looking statements are inherently uncertain and subject to a variety of assumptions, risks and uncertainties, including risks, uncertainties and assumptions related to: the Companies’ ability to achieve their stated goals, including the anticipated benefits of the acquisition of PLU and it s subsidiaries or that integration of the Companies will not occur as planned or such integration will be more difficult, time consuming or costly than expected; the estimated valuation of the Companies being accurate; the estimated costs associated with the advancement of the Projects; legislative changes that impact operations of the Companies; risks and uncertainties relating to the COVID-19 pandemic and the extent and manner to which measures taken by governments and their agencies, the Companies or others to attempt to reduce the spread of COVID-19 could affect the Companies, which could have a material adverse impact on many aspects of the Companies’ businesses including but not limited to: the ability to access mineral properties for indeterminate amounts of time, the health of the employees or consultants resulting in delays or diminished capacity, social or political instability in Peru which in turn could impact AL’s ability to maintain the continuity of its business operating requirements, may result in the reduced availability or failures of various local administration and critical infrastructure, reduced demand for the Companies’ potential products, availability of materials, global travel restrictions, and the availability of insurance and the associated costs; risks related to the certainty of title to the properties of the Companies, including the status of the “Precautionary Measures” filed by AL’s subsidiary Macusani Yellowcake S.A.C. (“Macusani”), the outcome of the administrative process, the judicial process, and any and all future remedies pursued by AL and its subsidiary Macusani to resolve the title for 32 of its concessions; risks regarding the ongoing Ontario Securities Commission regulatory proceedings; the ongoing ability to work cooperatively with stakeholders, including but not limited to local communities and all levels of government; the potential for delays in exploration or development activities due to the COVID-19 pandemic; the interpretation of drill results, the geology, grade and continuity of mineral deposits; the possibility that any future exploration, development or mining results will not be consistent with our expectations; risks that permits will not be obtained as planned or delays in obtaining permits; mining and development risks, including risks related to accidents, equipment breakdowns, labour disputes (including work stoppages, strikes and loss of personnel) or other unanticipated difficulties with or interruptions in exploration and development; risks related to commodity price and foreign exchange rate fluctuations; risks related to foreign operations; the cyclical nature of the industry in which the Companies operate; risks related to failure to obtain adequate financing on a timely basis and on acceptable terms or delays in obtaining governmental approvals; risks related to environmental regulation and liability; political and regulatory risks associated with mining and exploration; risks related to the uncertain global economic environment and the effects upon the global market generally, and due to the COVID-19 pandemic measures taken to reduce the spread of COVID-19, any of which could continue to negatively affect global financial markets, including the trading price of AL’s shares and could negatively affect the Companies’ ability to raise capital and may also result in additional and unknown risks or liabilities to the Companies.
-Other risks and uncertainties related to prospects, properties and business strategy of the Companies are identified in the “Risks and Uncertainties” section of PLU’s Management’s Discussion and Analysis filed on January 19, 2021, in the “Risk Factors” section of AL’s Management’s Discussion and Analysis filed on January 29, 2021, and in recent securities filings available at www.sedar.com.
+All forward-looking statements are inherently uncertain and subject to a variety of assumptions, risks and uncertainties, including risks, uncertainties and assumptions related to: the Companies’ ability to achieve their stated goals, including the the estimated valuation of the Companies being accurate; the estimated costs associated with the advancement of the Projects; legislative changes that impact operations of the Companies; risks and uncertainties relating to the COVID-19 pandemic and the extent and manner to which measures taken by governments and their agencies, the Companies or others to attempt to reduce the spread of COVID-19 could affect the Companies, which could have a material adverse impact on many aspects of the Companies’ businesses including but not limited to: the ability to access mineral properties for indeterminate amounts of time, the health of the employees or consultants resulting in delays or diminished capacity, social or political instability in Peru which in turn could impact AL’s ability to maintain the continuity of its business operating requirements, may result in the reduced availability or failures of various local administration and critical infrastructure, reduced demand for the Companies’ potential products, availability of materials, global travel restrictions, and the availability of insurance and the associated costs; risks related to the certainty of title to the properties of the Companies, including the status of the “Precautionary Measures” filed by AL’s subsidiary Macusani Yellowcake S.A.C. (“Macusani”), the outcome of the administrative process, the judicial process, and any and all future remedies pursued by AL and its subsidiary Macusani to resolve the title for 32 of its concessions; the ongoing ability to work cooperatively with stakeholders, including but not limited to local communities and all levels of government; the potential for delays in exploration or development activities due to the COVID-19 pandemic; the interpretation of drill results, the geology, grade and continuity of mineral deposits; the possibility that any future exploration, development or mining results will not be consistent with our expectations; risks that permits will not be obtained as planned or delays in obtaining permits; mining and development risks, including risks related to accidents, equipment breakdowns, labour disputes (including work stoppages, strikes and loss of personnel) or other unanticipated difficulties with or interruptions in exploration and development; risks related to commodity price and foreign exchange rate fluctuations; risks related to foreign operations; the cyclical nature of the industry in which the Companies operate; risks related to failure to obtain adequate financing on a timely basis and on acceptable terms or delays in obtaining governmental approvals; risks related to environmental regulation and liability; political and regulatory risks associated with mining and exploration; risks related to the uncertain global economic environment and the effects upon the global market generally, and due to the COVID-19 pandemic measures taken to reduce the spread of COVID-19, any of which could continue to negatively affect global financial markets, including the trading price of AL’s shares and could negatively affect the Companies’ ability to raise capital and may also result in additional and unknown risks or liabilities to the Companies.
+Other risks and uncertainties related to prospects, properties and business strategy of the Companies are identified in the “Risk Factors” section of AL’s Management’s Discussion and Analysis filed on June 28, 2022, and in recent securities filings available at www.sedar.com.
 Although the Companies have attempted to identify important factors that could cause actual results to differ materially from those contained in forward-looking statements, there may be other factors that cause results not to be as anticipated, estimated or intended.
 There can be no assurance that such statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 Accordingly, readers should not place undue reliance on forward-looking statements.
 The Companies does not undertake to update any forward-looking statements that are contained herein, except in accordance with applicable securities laws.

 CAUTIONARY NOTE REGARDING MACUSANI CONCESSIONS